veelasky/laravel-hashid/README.md

 ```

+#### Salt

+The salt is generated automatically based on your app key and hash_alphabet.
+If you need to use the same salt between different projects, you can set the `HASHID_SALT` environment variable.

 #### Route binding

 When HashableId trait is used, base getRouteKey() and resolveRouteBinding() are overwritten to use the HashId as route key.